Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Synthetic Experiments

 For the marginal distribution over $X,U$ in $\pconf^{\diamond}$ we generate an unobserved confounder $U \sim \operatorname{Unif}(0,1)$ for both study designs and draw the observed covariate according to

-Further, for the observational distribution, we choose the conditional distribution of the treatment $T$ given $X,U$ to be a Bernoulli which satisfies the marginal sensitivity model with $\Gammatrue$.
+Further, for the observational distribution, we choose the conditional distribution of the treatment $T$ given $X,U$ to be a Bernoulli, which satisfies the marginal sensitivity model with an odds ratio equal to $\Gammatrue$.
 Specifically, we fix the marginal propensity score as and design the full propensity score $\pconfobs(T=1 \mid X, U)$ such that it marginalizes to $\pconfobs(T=1 \mid X)$.
 For the randomized control trial, we choose $\pi = \pconfrct (T=1| X,U) = 1/2$.
 We refer the reader to~\Cref{apx:syn_exp} for complete experimental details.

-\paragraph{Semi-synthetic datasets} We expand our benchmark using three real-world randomized trials: Hillstrom’s MineThatData Email data~\citep{hillstrom2008}, the Tennessee STAR study~\citep{word1990state} and the VOTE dataset~\citep{gerber2008social}.
+\paragraph{Semi-synthetic datasets} We expand our benchmark using three real-world randomized trials: Hillstrom's MineThatData Email data~\citep{hillstrom2008}, the Tennessee STAR study~\citep{word1990state} and the VOTE dataset~\citep{gerber2008social}.
 In contrast to the synthetic experiments, these datasets involve real outcome functions, though the treatment assignment is still controlled.

-We focus on Hillstrom's dataset for clarity of presentation, and we refer the reader to~\Cref{apx:additional_experiments} for experiments on the other datasets showing similar trends.
-This study focused on measuring the impact of an email campaign on the dollars spent by the recipients in the following two weeks.
+We focus on Hillstrom's dataset for clarity of presentation, and we refer the reader to~\Cref{apx:additional_experiments} for experiments on the other datasets showing similar trends. \citet{hillstrom2008} focused on measuring the impact of an email campaign on the dollars spent by the recipients in the following two weeks.
 We first sample a small subset of the original trial, $D$, as our randomized trial, $\datarct$.
-We can then subsample multiple observational studies from $D \setminus \datarct$ sharing a fixed true strength $\Gammatrue$ i.e. $\pconf$, but with a varying correlation between the hidden confounder $U$ and outcome $Y(1)$, i.e. $\pinv$.
+We can then subsample multiple observational studies from $D \setminus \datarct$ sharing a fixed true confounding strength $\Gammatrue$, i.e. $\pconf$, but with a varying correlation between the hidden confounder $U$ and outcome $Y(1)$, i.e. $\pinv$.